Skip to main content

 If the Risksheet view does not display expected items after a branching operation, clear the Polarion cache.
 Branching operations may require a cache refresh for the updated document structure to be recognized.

-If your Risksheet shows no data after branching, verify that nextedy.risksheet.branchingSupport is set to true.
+If your Risksheet shows no data after branching, verify that nextedy.risksheet.branchingSupport is set to true in the project administration.
 This property is required for document.id-based queries to populate data correctly.
 Without it, the grid may appear empty in branched documents.

 Variant Management with Branches